 Few things are more precious to a strength and conditioning coach than time; especially if you are a “one man program.”
 Finding ways to do more work in less time are essential.
-Here are a few efficiency hacks I use to keep my program humming.
+Here are a few efficient coaching hacks I use to keep my program humming.

 If you’ve ever designed a weight room, you know that it is essential to have an easy flow from area to area in your facility.
 Similarly, your programming should be set up to take advantage of the flow of the facility.
 For more detailed information on creating flow in your strength and conditioning program,check out my previous article on this topic.